abd-mjahdi/data-structures/src/ds/linked_list/README.md

 | reverse       | O(n)            |
 | clear         | O(1)            |

+## Why addFirst and removeFirst are O(1)

+`addFirst` and `removeFirst` always operate directly on the head node — no traversal needed, just pointer updates.
+The size of the list does not matter, it is always one step.

+All other adds and removes have to walk through the list first to find the right position, so the time grows with the size of the list, making them O(n).

 ## When to use

 Use a linked list over a dynamic array when you need frequent insertions and deletions at the front or middle of the list, and do not need random access by index.